CIF-Rochester/LabAccountRequest/README.md

 3. Install dependencies with `pip3 -r requirements.txt`

-4. Create and configure a `.env` file: `cp sample.env .env` and fill out each key with a correct value. **Never commit the .env file**
+4. Create and configure a `config.toml` file:

+    `cp config.example.toml config.toml` and add the development settings.
+You will need to edit:

+    - aws.access_key
+    - aws.secret_key
+    - aws.sendmail_url
+    - mail.*.to_addresses
+    - mail.*.from_address

+    Feel free to edit other settings.
+And remember, **never commit config.toml**.

 4. Start the development server with `python3 main.py`.